TELEMETRY PIPELINE

 9. Optional: Repeat steps 5 through 8 to add additional processing rules.
 If you add multiple rules, you can drag them to change the order in which they run.

-10. Optional: Add test input and then click Run actions to preview the output of your processing rules.
+10. Optional: Add test input and then click Preview output to preview the output of your processing rules.

 11. Click Apply processing rules to finalize your processing rules, and then click Save and deploy to save your pipeline settings.